News

 Who am I?

-My name is Juergen Kolb.
-I am an Assistant Professor with the Center for Bioelectrics at Old Dominion University.
-My faculty assignment lies within the Department of Electrical and Computer Engineering.
-As I have mentioned, I am hosting this webpage as my research homepage.
-You will therefore find mostly discussions and presentations on my own reasearch projects here.
 Unfortunately time constraints will probably force me to keep this page more 'static' than I would like it to be.
 As you might have figured out by now, my main research interest lies in medical and environmental applications of pulsed electric fields and non-thermal plasmas.
 Apart from that - and closely related - is a keen interest of mine in Pulsed Power Science and Technologies.
 For this reason I will also use this webpage as a forum for other Pulsed Power topics that interest me.
 Last but not least I will use this page as 'resource page' both for my class on pulsed power and to provide tools, links etc. of general interest.
 I hope you will find this page useful and enjoy it.
 For the future I'm planing to put up also a similar websites on Bioelectrics.
 That both websites are registered as European (.eu) and German (.de) domains simply lies in the fact that the US domains were already taken.

-Juergen Kolb, January 2009 (updated November 2009)
+Juergen Kolb, January 2009 (last update: September 2011)

 mail to: webmaster@pulsedpower.de